liberize/ssc/examples/3_bundle_interpreter/README.md

-# Bundle interpreter
+# Call a bundled interpreter

 Feel free to bundle the interpreter and all it's dependencies along with your binary.

-To use the bundled interpreter, use a shebang with relative path.
+To call the bundled interpreter, use a shebang with relative path.

 ## Example: bash-static